March 10, 2022

 After close to an hour more of hiking, I made it to Lemmon Creek.
 It was flowing fast and clear, and was about four feet wide where the trail crossed it on a series of boulders.

 As I began filtering water for my dinner, a tiny part of me wondered if I shouldn’t just try to hike the rest of the way into Summerhaven tonight.
-I’d read the local post office keeps its door unlocked and it’s heated inside.
+I’d read that the local post office keeps its door unlocked and it’s heated inside.
 AZT hikers often stay the night in the lobby, and the post office would probably provide good solid shelter from the incoming weather.

 But, I quickly nixed the idea for several reasons.